RamniwasMahala007/F1-race-car-game/readme.md

                                           that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint.

+- 8) ***getBoundingClientRect()*** :-- The getBoundingClientRect() method returns the size of an element and its position relative to the viewport.

+                                       The getBoundingClientRect() method returns a DOMRect object with eight properties: left, top, right, bottom, x, y, width, height.